jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-of-Team-Git-Workflow/00-The-Hows-and-Whys-of-Team-Git-Workflow.md

 Working with a team is a vital component of larger projects, but having too many cooks in the kitchen can lead to many issues.

-Git and Github allows for multiple developers to work on the same project without stepping on each other's shoes.
+Git and Github allow for multiple developers to work on the same project without stepping on each other's shoes.

 ## Overview of Git Workflows